 • 19-21 November: recording and final concert, Canberra (ANU)

 • 30 November at 6pm: final concert in Sydney (EORA College)

 We are very grateful to APRA AMCOS for its funding support for this initiative.

 AMPlify ICI participants

 Elizabeth Sheppard was born in Melbourne and raised in Adelaide, and studied Western and Aboriginal Music and singing under Clemens Leske Snr, Professor David Galliver and Barbara Howard at Adelaide's Elder Conservatorium, Professor Catherine Ellis at Armidale's University of New England, and Opera Chorus Master James Christianson.
-In 2002-2008 she reconnected to her heritage and culture through Indigenous music, culture and law diploma courses at Sydney's Eora Aboriginal College and Tranby National Indigenous Adult Education Centre.
+In 2002-2008 she reconnected to her Noongar Yamatji heritage and culture through Indigenous music, culture and law diploma courses at Sydney's Eora Aboriginal College and Tranby National Indigenous Adult Education Centre.
 She now lives on Dharug Burramattagul country in New South Wales, and goes back to country regularly.
-Several of her compositions have been performed at St Patrick's Cathedral Parramatta, and her Kooranginy Suite will be recorded at ANU Music Studio in June 2017.
+Several of her compositions have been performed at St Patrick's Cathedral Parramatta, and her Kooranginy Suite was recorded at ANU Music Studio in June 2017.

 If you have further questions about this program, please with message subject AMPlify ICI.